andylushman/friend-finder/README.md

 ----------

-This friend finder application takes input from the user and creates a best match, based on their answers.
+This friend finder application takes input from the user and creates a best match based on their answers.

 The application is implemented using a Node.js and Express server on the back end and the Materialize CSS framework on the front end.